steveaverty/Laravel-Lighter/README.md

 ### On model

-To use lighter on your model you have to add Saverty\Lighter\LighterTrait to your model
+To use lighter on your model you have to add Avertys\Lighter\LighterTrait to your model

 ```php
 class User extends Model